 The land preservation actions provided by Alternative D would be beneficial for the Maumee River watershed and the public.
 The land preservation actions within the Corbutt Island Project would not negatively impact public health or safety (43 C.F.R. § 11.82(d)(8)).
-The potential for additional injury or adverse impacts resulting from these proposed actions is negligible (43 C.F.R. § 11.82(d)(5)).
+The potential for additional injury or adverse impacts resulting from implementation of the restoration project is negligible (43 C.F.R. § 11.82(d)(5)).
 The actions included within Alternative D are consistent and compliant with relevant federal, state, and tribal policies (43 C.F.R. § 11.82(d)(9-10)).